bonitasoft/bonita-doc/md/cases.md

 # Cases

+How to manage cases in the Bonita Portal.

 You need to be logged on Bonita with the Administrator profile or the Process Manager profile, in order to manage a case.

 ## Add a comment to a case